‘It’s been a long time coming:’ City breaks ground on senior housing complex

 Officials said the current building is outdated and in need of repair.
 The updated space will offer low-income housing to seniors.

-These renovations are all made possible by the federal Department of Housing Funds.
+These renovations are all made possible by the Department of Housing funds.
 The city applied for the Rental Assistance Demonstration funds in 2017 and received $17.3 million for the upgrades.

 Officials said the buildings were built in the 1970s and have outdated systems and are confident these upgrades will provide a stable and secure environment for residents.